gorzynsk/playWith-web888-ft8-logs/README.md

-# Quick install of application
+# Quick install of application which show ft8 data on map of the world

 If you use docker, then it all can be done quick:
 ```